Škoda Octavia (1959)

-The Škoda Octavia is a small family car which was produced by Czechoslovakian automaker AZNP at their plant in Mladá Boleslav from 1959 to 1971.
+The Škoda Octavia is a small family car which was produced by Czechoslovak automaker AZNP (now Škoda Auto) from 1959 to 1971, at their plant in Mladá Boleslav.
 It was introduced in January 1959 and was named Octavia as it was the eighth car produced by the nationalised Škoda company.

 The saloon was produced until 1964, when it was replaced by the Škoda 1000 MB.
 An estate version was introduced in 1961, and remained in production until 1971.

-The car was the successor to the Škoda 440/445 on which it was based.
+The Octavia was the successor to the Škoda 440/445 on which it was based.
 It featured redesigned front axles with a coil spring and telescopic shock absorbers rather than a leaf spring as in the 440.

 The 1270 kg saloons were sold with 1089 cc engines producing 40 PS, later 50 PS, and 1221 cc engines with 45–55 PS.
 The slightly heavier estate wagons at 1365 kg were all shipped with 1.2 litre engines.
 The top speed was 110 to 115 km/h (68 to 71 mph).

-The Škoda Octavia engine and gearbox were used in the Trekka light utility vehicle, which was manufactured in New Zealand from 1966 to 1973.
+The Škoda Octavia engine and gearbox were used in the Trekka light utility vehicle, which was manufactured in New Zealand from 1966 to 1973, and also in the Skopak, which assembled and sold in Pakistan in the 1970s.

 The Octavia name was resurrected in 1996 for a new model.

+In popular culture

+The car is featured in the game My Summer Car as the abandoned and wasp-infested "RCO Ruscko", found at a ventti dealer's house.